arbazsiddiqui/userDirectory/README.md

-# ether-api
+# userDirectory
 [![Build Status](https://travis-ci.org/arbazsiddiqui/log-parser.svg?branch=master)](https://travis-ci.org/arbazsiddiqui/ether-api)

->An api to get ledger using a wallet address.
+>A MERN app to add user data.

 ### Getting Started

-1. Perform a clone of this repo `git clone https://github.com/arbazsiddiqui/ether-api`
+1. Perform a clone of this repo `git clone https://github.com/arbazsiddiqui/userDirectory`
-2. Install the required packages `nvm use && npm install`.
+2. Install the required packages for server `cd server && nvm use && npm install`.
-3. Run the server `npm start`.
+3. Run the server using `npm start`.
+This will start the express server on port `8080`.
+4. Install the required packages for server `cd client && nvm use && npm install`.
-4. This will start the server at port `8000` and with `rinkeby` network.
-To use `mainnet` network start the server using `NETWORK=mainnet npm start`.
+5. Run the server using `npm start`.
+This will start the express server on port `3000`.
+6. Open `http://localhost:3000` on your browser to open the app.
-6. To run tests use `npm t`
+7. To run tests use `npm t`